Signs of Drug Addiction

 To a logical mind, that seems like the obvious next step and an encouraging way to inspire someone to start substance abuse treatment.
 But to the addicted mind involves taking away something that has become a primary source of pleasure and reward.

 Therefore, individuals who suffer from a substance abuse disorder usually keep their distance from anything that could interfere with their drug use.
-This often means hiding substances, making excuses for their behavior, altering their schedule so that they can use them, and lying about where they have been.
+This often means hiding substances, making excuses for their behavior, altering their schedule so they can use them, and lying about where they have been.

 Inability to Control Substance Use

-Addiction is not an issue of willpower or self-control, and it is not a moral deficiency, and it is a biological process that creates a cycle of dependency.
+Addiction is not an issue of willpower or self-control, it is not a moral deficiency, and it is a biological process that creates a cycle of dependency.

 As much as you want to stop using or intend to decrease your consumption of a drug, you may not be able to.
 Someone with a substance abuse problem often takes more than they intended to.
 Once they have access to the drug, they have trouble limiting its use.

 Substance abuse often has detrimental effects.
 It can drain your savings, damage relationships, hurt your body and get you into trouble.
-Someone who is addicted continues to use even though they recognize the harm.
+Someone who is addicted continues to use it even though they recognize the harm.
 They may want to stop hurting themselves, but they are locked into a psychological and physical pattern that tells them they can’t function without the substance.

 Regular substance abuse can change your appearance in marked ways, including:

 - Weight gain or loss